mylescarey2019/TriviaGame/UseCases-PsuedoCode.md

 ## Description

-User answers multipl choice questions by clicking on list item while countdown timer provides up to 30 seconds to answer.
+User answers e choice questions by clicking on list item while countdown timer provides up to 15 seconds to answer.
 Correct answer, incorrect answer and time expired show different results content.
-After completing all 10 questions chance to play again.
+After completing all 15 questions chance to play again.
-Planning on pool of 30 questions which will not repeat until three sets of 10 played.
+Planning on pool of 15 questions which will not repeat until three sets of 5 played.
-Start button to begin game and next 10 to continue with restart after 3 sets exhausted.
+Start button to begin game and next 5 to continue with restart after 3 sets exhausted.

 ![preliminary wireframe drawing](assets/images/wireframe0.png)

 ## Requirement Note

 Intend to leverage Bootstrap due to need for more practice and desire to make responsive.
+Intend to make use of some javascript Classes.

 ## User Stories / Use Cases

+0. This was the intended Use Case and program flow - final result was close to this although some differences to evolve during development.
+See javascript code header for more details.

 1.  game starts in browser
     1. page has header bar with title on left start and next set buttons on right